 - Save time with Gmail gadget inside your Google account

 - Integrate tasks into your Google calendar

-It allowed me to add more than one person to a task, track what others are doing, mark a task finished and also create different teams as per my need.
+It allowed me to add more than one person of my team to a task, track what others are doing, mark a task finished and also create different teams as per my need.
 I could also create custom fields to help me create task priorities.